Ajn0r/house-buddy/README.md

 - Heroku - Used to deploy and host the project

-- Django - Used in the development of this project.
-Main python Framework.
+- Django - Used in the development of this project

-The following python modules were used on this project:
+The following packages has been installed:

 ```
 asgiref==3.5.2